-The following is a brief list of textbooks helpful for first year students as a supplement for core classes and studying for the prelim exam.
-This is not an all-inclusive list and you are not required to purchase any of these.
-This list is simply for your reference, which past students have found helpful.
+Past students compiled this list of textbooks that they have found useful in studying for core courses and the preliminary exam.
+This is for your reference; it is not an all-inclusive list, and you are not required to purchase any of these.

 - Ferrier, DR. Lippincott's Illustrated Reviews: Biochemistry.
 2013. - Food and Nutrition Board.
 Dietary Reference Intakes: The Essential Guide to Nutrient Requirements.
 2006. - Gropper, SG.
 Advanced Nutrition and Human Metabolism.
-2012. [seems to be students' preference] - Lodish, H. 7th ed.
+2012. - seems to be students' preference - Lodish, H. 7th ed.
 Molecular Cell Biology. - Rodwell, Bender, Botham, Kennelly, Weil.
 Harpers Illustrated Biochemistry, 30th ed.
 2015. - Salway, JM.
 Metabolism at a Glance.
 2004. - Stipanuk, Martha.
 Biochemical, Physiological, and Molecular Aspects of Human Nutrition, 3rd ed.
-2012. [seems to be faculty's preference] - Zembleni, J. Handbook of Vitamins.
+2012. - o seems to be faculty's preference - Zembleni, J. Handbook of Vitamins.
 5th ed.
 2013.